Hernan4444/MyAnimeList-Database/data/readme.md

 35. Score-1': number of users who scored 1. (e.g. 1580)

+## anime_with_synopsis.csv

+Information of anime scrapped of main page that include de Synopsis.
+This file only contain animes that not include Hentai in Genders column.
+This file have the following columns:

+1. MAL_ID:  MyAnimelist ID of the anime. (e.g. 1)
+2. Name: full name of the anime. (e.g. Cowboy Bebop)
+3. Score: average score of the anime given from all users in MyAnimelist database. (e.g. 8.78)
+4. Genders: comma separated list of genres for this anime. (e.g. Action, Adventure, Comedy, Drama, Sci-Fi, Space)
+5. Synopsis: string with the synopsis of the anime.

 -------------------------------------------

 # Another files generate by the code but not upload to keep the anonymity of users.